Capitol Federal Financial (NASDAQ:CFFN) Is Paying Out A Dividend Of $0.085

 Capitol Federal Financial has a long history of paying out dividends, with its current track record at a minimum of 10 years.
-Taking data from its last earnings report, calculating for the company's payout ratio shows 55%, which means that Capitol Federal Financial would be able to pay its last dividend without pressure on the balance sheet.
+Taking data from its last earnings report, calculating for the company's payout ratio shows 58%, which means that Capitol Federal Financial would be able to pay its last dividend without pressure on the balance sheet.

-EPS is set to fall by 28.0% over the next 3 years.
-And estimates from analysts put the future payout ratio at 115% over the same time horizon, which is definitely a bit high to be sustainable going forward.
+Over the next year, EPS is forecast to fall by 10.0%.
+And if the dividend continues along the path it has been on recently, the future payout ratio in 12 months could be 155%, which is definitely a bit high to be sustainable going forward.

-The company has a long dividend track record, but it doesn't look great with cuts in the past.
-Since 2012, the annual payment back then was $0.40, compared to the most recent full-year payment of $0.62.
-This works out to be a compound annual growth rate (CAGR) of approximately 4.5% a year over that time.
-We're glad to see the dividend growing at a decent rate, but the dividend has been cut at least once in the past.
+Although the company has a long dividend history, it has been cut at least once in the last 10 years.
+Since 2013, the annual payment back then was $0.40, compared to the most recent full-year payment of $0.82.
+This works out to be a compound annual growth rate (CAGR) of approximately 7.4% a year over that time.
+It's good to see the dividend growing at a decent rate, but the dividend has been cut at least once in the past.
 Capitol Federal Financial might have put its house in order since then, but we remain cautious.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.